-Line 3 - Workforce development and employee safety training expenditures

-Enter the amount paid by the employer for workforce development and safety training for employees.
+Line 3 Workforce development and employee safety training expenditures - Enter the amount paid by the employer for workforce development and safety training for employees.
 This includes, but is not limited to:

-- Membership in a joint apprenticeship training committee registered by the Division of Apprentice Standards. - A state-recognized high road training partnership as defined in Section 14005 of the Unemployment Insurance Code.
+- Joint labor management training programs. - Membership in a joint apprenticeship training committee registered by the Division of Apprentice Standards. - A state-recognized high road training partnership as defined in Section 14005 of the Unemployment Insurance Code.

-Line 7 - Pass-through credit from Schedule K-1 (100S, 541, 565, or 568)

-Complete this line if you received a Schedule K-1 reporting HRCTC from a pass-through entity.
-Enter the total amount of credits received from an S corporation, estate, trust, partnership, or LLC classified as a partnership.
+Line 7 Pass-through credit from Schedule K-1 (1008, 541, 565, or 568) - Complete this line if you received a Schedule K-1 reporting HRCTC from a pass-through entity.
+Enter the total amount of credits received from an S corporation, estate, trust, partnership or LLC classified as a partnership.
 A statement attached to your Schedule K-1 should include the allocable share of the credit.
-Complete a separate form FTB 3820 for each Schedule K-1 you receive.

-Line 8 - Credit carryover from prior year(s)
+Line 8 Credit carryover from prior year(s) - Not applicable for the 2023 taxable year.